TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

 ..
 Training the model will use the train loader, which is going to generate batches of images of size ``batch_size=4`` .
 For each training epochs, all the training batches will be used for training the model.
 For each batch, a forward propagation through the system will be carried out, then a backward propagation to optimize it.
 Before processing the data, we move it to the device.

-Modeli eğitmek, toplu ``batch_size=4`` görüntü yığınları oluşturacak olan eğitim seti yükleyiciyi kullanacaktır.
-Her eğitim dönemi için, modelin eğitimi için tüm eğitim grupları kullanılacaktır.
+Modeli eğitmek, ``batch_size=4`` değeri ile görüntü yığınları oluşturacak olan eğitim seti yükleyiciyi kullanacaktır.
+Her eğitim dönemi için, modelin eğitiminde tüm eğitim grupları kullanılacaktır.
 Her parti için, sistem boyunca ileriye doğru bir yayılım, ardından onu optimize etmek için geriye doğru bir yayılım gerçekleştirilecektir.
 Verileri işlemeden önce cihaza taşıyoruz.

 .. code-block:: python